jumidev/terraform-modules-auto-azurerm/database/mssql_managed_database/README.md

 # azurerm_mssql_managed_database

-Manages an Azure SQL Azure Managed Database for a SQL Managed Instance.
+Manages an Azure SQL Azure Managed Database for a SQL Managed Instance.!>**IMPORTANT:** To mitigate the possibility of accidental data loss it is highly recommended that you use the `prevent_destroy` lifecycle argument in your configuration file for this resource.
+For more information on the `prevent_destroy` lifecycle argument please see the [terraform documentation](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion).

 ## Example `component.hclt`